 Medicare Appeals Council (MAC)

 If you refute the ALJ’s decision, he or she will provide you with instructions for contacting the MAC.
 You can apply to the MAC for a full review, in writing, at the address provided to you by the ALJ.
 If you are unsatisfied with the MAC’s decision, or if they fail to provide a response within a timely manner, you may be able to bring your case to the Federal District Court (FDC).

 Federal District Court

-Most Medicare audit appeals never reach the Federal District Court; only cases with a claim amount for over $1,560 have the ability to access the FDC.
-If you qualify, and you assert that you do not agree with the MAC?s decision, the MAC will provide you with the information needed to schedule your day in court.
+Most Medicare audit appeals never reach the Federal District Court; only cases with a claim amount of over $1,560 have the ability to access the FDC.
+If you qualify, and you assert that you do not agree with the MAC’s decision, the MAC will provide you with the information needed to schedule your day in court.
 It is highly recommended that you do not approach this highest level of appeal without a lawyer by your side.
-If you?ve reached the fifth level of appeal, consult a Medicare audit lawyer immediately.
+If you’ve reached the fifth level of appeal, consult a Medicare audit lawyer immediately.

 In any event, the appeals process of an audit can be just as overwhelming as the audit itself.
 Contact the attorneys at Oberheiden, P.C. at (888) 727-5159 or complete our online contact form today.